open-pioneer/trails-community/src/packages/window/README.md

 # @open-pioneer-community/window

 This package provides windowing system for draggable, resizable and closable UI widgets in Open-Pioneer Trails.
-This package uses [react-rnd](https://github.com/bokuweb/react-rnd) internally
+This package uses [react-rnd](https://github.com/bokuweb/react-rnd) internally.

 ## Usage

-Wrap a UI widget with the `Window` component to activate the window functionalties.
+Wrap a UI widget with the `Window` component to activate the window functionalities.

 ```tsx
 const [windowClosed, setWindowClosed] = useState(false);